LawrenceHunt/CV/README.md

 |[HauntedBnB](https://github.com/LawrenceHunt/makersbnb)  | "Feel terrified anywhere in the world" - AirBnB clone | Sinatra        | 1 week
 |[This is the News](https://github.com/LawrenceHunt/This-is-the-News) | Single Page news app            | JavaScript, Guardian API | 1 weekend

 ## <a name="skills"> What I can offer </a>

-#### A Curious Mind
+#### Curiosity

-I love to pick up new things and try to spot the underlying patterns that help you master the basics - whether it's a new language, framework or obscure strategy game.
+I love trying out the latest tools - whether it's a new language, framework or software package.
 I taught msyelf Meteor.js for my final project at Makers Academy, and I'm currently trying my hand at Unity.

-#### An Eye for Design and User Experience
+#### An Eye for Design and UX

-As an Art Director I've learned how to create compelling visual narratives communicate a message emotively.
+As an Art Director I've learned how to weave words and pictures into compelling narratives.

 - I have learned how to work with writers, strategists, illustrators and senior developers.
-- I can present ideas clearly with well-designed wireframes and slide decks.
+- I can confidently put together wireframes and presentations.
-- I also helped completely overhaul the visual identity of a major psychoanalytical organisation, including its [website](https://www.psychoanalysis.org.uk)
+- I helped completely overhaul the visual identity of a major psychoanalytical organisation, including its [website](https://www.psychoanalysis.org.uk)

-### Enthusiastic Problem Solver
+#### Problem Solver

-Whether troubleshooting code or generating new ideas, I'm good at asking the right questions to find an answer.
+Whether troubleshooting code or coming up with new projects to work on, I'm good at asking the right questions and coming up with the right strategies to tackle a specific problem.
 I'm equally happy brainstorming alone or as a member of a lively team.

-- I collaborated on a large number of commercial and content pieces, from initial concepting to production.
+- In my advertising job I worked on a large number of content for all platforms, seeing them through from initial concepting to production.
   Like [this one](https://vimeo.com/132842374).
 And [this one](http://huntzachy.com/work/subway/).
 - I won an industry award for a speculative concept to 'gamify' saving between friends - see below.

 ## <a name="education"> Previous Education </a>